minio/docs/source/includes/k8s/install-minio-kubectl-plugin.rst

       Krew is a ``kubectl`` plugin manager developed by the `Kubernetes SIG CLI group <https://github.com/kubernetes-sigs>`__.
       See the ``krew`` `installation documentation <https://krew.sigs.k8s.io/docs/user-guide/setup/install/>`__ for specific instructions.
-      You can use the Krew plugin for Linux, MacOS, and Windows operating systems.
+      You can use the Krew plugin for Linux, macOS, and Windows operating systems.

       You can use Krew to install the MinIO ``kubectl`` plugin using the following commands: